zmkfirmware/zmk/docs/docs/features/boot-magic-combo.md

 Key positions are affected by the [matrix transform](../config/kscan.md#matrix-transform), so if your keyboard has multiple transforms for alternate layouts, you may need to adjust positions according to the user's selected transform.
 There is no automatic way to do this, but one way to simplify things for users is to add a block of commented out code to the keymap which selects the transform and updates the key positions to match if uncommented.

-For example, consider a split keyboard which has 6 columns per side by default but supports a 5-column layout, and assume you want the top-left key on the left side and the top-right key on the right side to be boot magic keys.
+For example, consider a split keyboard which has 6 columns per side by default but supports a 5-column layout, and assume you want the top-left key on the left side and the top-right key on the right side to be boot magic combos.
 The top-left key will be position 0 regardless of layout, but the top-right key will be position 11 by default and position 9 in the 5-column layout.

 **shield.dtsi**